Q1. What is the difference between M.S. and Ph.D. program options you offer?

 - Ph.D. combines 108 credits of coursework and research.
 Students are required to produce original research that expands the boundaries of knowledge in their field and will write a dissertation that will be published by the University.

-The coursework expectations for each degree can be found here: https://engineering.oregonstate.edu/materials-science/degree-requirements
+The coursework expectations for each degree can be found here

-All students, regardless of domestic/international status, are eligible to be awarded a graduate research assistantship (GRA) and/or graduate teaching assistantships (GTA) position, however it is very competitive.
+All students, regardless of domestic/international status, are eligible to be awarded a graduate research assistantship (GRA) and/or graduate teaching assistantships (GTA) position.
 These positions cover your tuition, benefits and salary.
-These funds are allocated by individual faculty members so it important to identify prospective advisors prior to applying.
+Ph.D. students are (with rare exception) awarded funding upon being admitted.
+Masters students may receive funding for some or all of their degree, however, this funding is very competitive.
+GRA funds are allocated by individual faculty members so it important to identify prospective advisors prior to applying.
+GTA funds are allocated based on course needs and current students have priority for them.

 It is recommended that you apply during the fall admission cycle because this is when most faculty are recruiting and considering students.
 If you need to start later than fall you can ask for a deferment to a later term after you are admitted.
 Apply by December 31 for full consideration.
 No applications will be accepted after April 30 for the upcoming academic year.

 There is no separate application process for graduate assistantships, you will automatically be given full consideration for graduate assistantships.
-For almost all graduate assistantships, including both teaching and research assistantships, the selection process is determined by individual faculty members.
-Therefore, the best approach is to directly contact faculty members with research activities that aligns with your interests and research skills and experience.
+For all research graduate assistantships the selection process is determined by individual faculty members.
+Therefore, the best approach is to identify faculty members with research activities that align with your interests and research skills and experience.
+Faculty labs with current and past projects are listed in the right, and a full list of the faculty can be found here.
+Your application will be routed to the faculty you select for reviewing.